James Outman Preview, Player Props: Dodgers vs. Diamondbacks

-On Tuesday, James Outman (.212 batting average in his past 10 games, with three home runs, six walks and seven RBI) and the Los Angeles Dodgers play the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
+On Wednesday, James Outman (.515 slugging percentage in past 10 games, including three home runs) and the Los Angeles Dodgers face the Arizona Diamondbacks, whose starting pitcher will be Brandon Pfaadt.
 First pitch is at 10:10 PM ET.

-In his previous game, he hit a home run while going 2-for-3 against the Diamondbacks.
+He had a one-hit showing in his previous game (1-for-3) against the Diamondbacks.

 James Outman Game Info & Props vs. the Diamondbacks